Get a free Slurpee at 7-Eleven on Tuesday

-ST. LOUIS (KTVI) – What’s better than a Slurpee on a hot summer day?
+ST. LOUIS, Mo.
+(KTVI) – What’s better than a Slurpee on a hot summer day?
 A free Slurpee on a hot summer day.

 Every year since 2002, 7-Eleven has offered a complimentary small Slurpee drink on July 11: the date that aligns with the chain’s name (7/11).
 And on Tuesday, July 11, 2023, customers can once again enjoy their free small Slurpee at participating 7-Eleven, Speedway and Stripes locations.